CtrlK

 Trigger Term Quality

-Includes strong natural keywords users in this domain would use: 'Phylogenetic tree', 'ETE', 'Newick', 'NHX', 'orthology', 'paralogy', 'NCBI taxonomy', 'phylogenomics'.
-Good coverage of technical terms bioinformaticians would naturally mention.
+Includes strong natural keywords users would say: 'phylogenetic tree', 'ETE', 'Newick', 'NHX', 'orthology', 'paralogy', 'NCBI taxonomy', 'phylogenomics', 'PDF/SVG'.
+These are the exact terms bioinformatics users would use.

 3 / 3